 Related parties represent associated companies, major shareholders, directors and key management personnel of the Group and entities controlled, jointly controlled or significantly influenced by such parties.
 Pricing policies and terms of these transactions are approved by the Group's senior management and are based on arm's length rationale.
+Details of the transactions and balances with related parties have been disclosed in Note 12 of the condensed interim financial statements for the period ended 30 June 2023.

-Exposures to related parties are as follows:
+Exposures to related parties as of 30 June 2023 are as follows: